Define Cost Performance Index and its Significance in Project Management

 Example#2 – Development of a new enterprise software system

 Another example is the development of a new enterprise software system.
 In this project, the CPI was consistently above 1.0, indicating that the project was performing better than expected in cost control.
-The project manager used this information to reallocate the remaining budget to enhance the project’s scope, adding new features and functionalities not originally planned.
+The project manager used this information to reallocate the remaining budget to enhance the project’s scope, adding new features and functionalities not planned initially.
 This strategic decision led to a more comprehensive and valuable solution for the organization while maintaining the project’s cost performance.

 Example#3 – Implementing a large-scale infrastructure project